zhaochen0110/Cotempqa/README.md

 ## 📜 License

-This project is licensed under the CC BY-SA 4.0 license - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 license - see the LICENSE file for details.

 ## Acknowledgements